 More recently, I brought this dish to a potluck picnic with a new group of people.
 Given those people were Charlotte food bloggers, I was

 nervous curious about what they would think.
-I am happy to report the noodles were a hit, as was every single thing there.
-I like this thing that happens when food bloggers get together!
-Check them out:
+I am happy to report the noodles were a hit.
+Enjoy!

 - 8 oz. spaghetti or angel hair pasta

 - ¼ cup good quality oil such as olive or sesame

 - 2 tablespoons soy sauce

 - ¼ cup cilantro, chopped